Medical Dictionary |

 NIH: National Heart, Lung, and Blood Institute

 Heart disease is the leading cause of the death in the United States.
 It is also a major cause of disability.
-There are many things that can raise your risk for heart disease.
-They are called risk factors.
-Some of them you cannot control, but there are many that you can control.
-Learning about them can lower your risk of heart disease.
+But you can take steps to improve your health and help prevent heart disease.
+The first step is understanding your risk of heart disease.
+Your risk depends on many factors, some of which are changeable and others that are not.
+Learning about them and working on the things that you can change can lower your risk of heart disease.

 Cardiac rehabilitation (rehab) is a medically supervised program to help people who have: